Clinics

 How to Submit Applications

-• See Clinics Open to LLMs for a list of clinics available to LL.M. students in the current year.
+• See Clinics Open to LL.M.s for a list of clinics available to LL.M. students in the current year.

-Maximum number of clinic applications
+Maximum number of applications

 Interviews